MattiasAndersson03/Event-Organizer/README.md

 # 🗓️ Event Organizer

-A C# (Windows Forms) project for creating and managing events and participants.
+A  simple C# (Windows Forms) project for creating and managing events and participants.

 ---